-Monstera Deliciosa, in its natural habitat, grows on the forest floor.
+The best soil for Monstera deliciosa is an airy aroid mix containing ½ portion of your regular potting mix, ¼ compost, and ¼ perlite.
 You have to choose a soil mix that can closely mimic the plant’s natural growing conditions.
 Look for a well-draining, nutrient-rich mix with peat and compost.
-If you’re preparing the soil yourself, ½ portion of your regular potting mix, ¼ compost, and ¼ perlite will do the job for you excellently.
 The mix may vary according to your climate.

 I speak from experience when I say that I first started with general potting soil and all the hassle it brought me along the way.